mgaIIi/DF_UNIGE/Obsidian_reports/Network Forensics Report - Milo Galli.md

 </html>
 ```

-Opening the pcap file with Network Miner we can see some informations about the message itself
+Opening the pcap file with **Network Miner** we can see some informations about the message.

 ![](./assets/Network_Assignment_NetworkMiner.png)

 Taking a closer look it's possible to see that the mail was sent from a pretty suspicious address ( **smtp.harmonic.com (mx.lockermaster.lol \[58.16.123.111]**) and contained an attachment called [offers.odt](./assets/harmonic_email_attachment).
-Notice that the ip address found in the server is the same as the attacker's one.
+Notice that the ip address found in the server is the same as the attacker's one as well.

-Although the attached file seemed to be clean the messages where exchanged using POP3 communication protocol and analysing the packets with a tool like Wireshark  Claudio's credentials could be spoofed easily.
+Although the attached file seemed to be clean the messages where exchanged using POP3 communication protocol and analysing the packets with a tool like Wireshark it was possible to spoof Claudio's credentials

 ![](./assets/Network_Assingment_pop_credentials_leaking.png)

-We can see that the credentials used where:
+Just by looking at the communication header we can see the credentials in plain text

 ```
 User: claudio.volume